 “You can keep the change.“

-“Yeah“, I say, “alright.“
+“Yeah“, I say, “all right.“

-“No“, I say, “I don’t do anything bad.“
+“No,“ I say, “I don’t do anything bad.“

 I take the path around the courtyard.
 Past the trash cans and the bulky waste.
-Kaiser’s is not an option, they won’t sell any booze to me, but Winnie knows my father from back in the day.
-And he says that he trusts me, that I won’t take advantage of that.
+Kaiser’s (*) is not an option, they won’t sell any booze to me, but Winnie knows my father from way back.
+And he says that he trusts me, that I won’t take advantage of it.
 His store is just about the size of my room.
 As he sees me, he wipes across his face with his sleeve.

-I feel his glance on me.
-He shakes his head and says: “How old are you now?“
+He shakes his head.
+“Well, how old are you now?“

-“Fourteen“, I say, “almost fifteen.“
+“Fourteen,“ I say, “almost fifteen.“

-“Fourteen“, he repeats, then there’s that glance again.
+“Fourteen,“ he repeats, then there’s that glance again.
 He just doesn’t let it go.
 Still not, while he’s taking a bottle Zinn 40 off the shelf under the counter.

-When I come back, a woman is sitting on the couch.
+As I come back, a woman is sitting on the couch.
 I can smell her perfume already in the hallway.
 She looks at me, examines my legs.